dornad/GGJ2025/README.md

 # To-Do List

 ## 📅 Inbox
-- [ ] Fix: Game crashes when duck gets to the top/bottom of the screen.
 - [ ] We only have one hardcoded Duck - we should generate them randomly.
 - [ ] Define the winning scenario.
   - How many ducks should be "floated" for the winning scenario.